chenall/grub4dos/README_GRUB4DOS.txt

 		The value here is equal to (s_first_data_block + 1).

-30h	1	code for "cld"(0xFC).

-31h	2	code for "xor ax,ax"(0x31, 0xC0).

-33h	1	code for "nop"(0x90) or "cwd"(0x99)

-34h	458	The rest of the machine code.
+30h	462	The rest of the machine code.

 1FEh	2	Boot Signature AA55h.

+200h	510	The rest of the machine code.

+3FEh	2	Boot Signature AA55h.

 2. FAT12/FAT16 Boot Sector/Boot Record Layout (for loading grldr)
 ------------------------------------------------------------------------------
 A FAT12/16 volume can be GRUB-bootable.
-Copy grldr and an optional menu.lst to the root dir of the FAT12/16 volume, and build the boot sector based on the fourth sector of grldr(some fields need to be changed as detailed in the following table).
+Copy grldr and an optional menu.lst to the root dir of the FAT12/16 volume, The second sector in accordance with grldr.dbr, Create a boot sector.
 And then the FAT12/16 volume is GRUB-bootable.

 Update:	bootlace.com is a DOS/Linux utility that can install the GRLDR boot record onto the boot sector of an FAT12/16 volume.